“Egg tempera is a simple, cheap, easy-to-use technique that produces gorgeous effects. Yet nobody seems to know it.” -Robert Vickrey

 Derived from the Latin word temperare meaning “to mix,” tempera is a mixture of a medium bound with emulsions (liquid mixtures), dry mineral or organic pigments, and water to create a desired consistency.
 Egg tempera, the most common form of tempera, uses pure egg yolk as a binder to hold all the ingredients together to make a non-toxic, fast-drying paint.
 It is also the most durable of tempera paint because it is unaffected by humidity and temperature, so it does not fade over time.

 Painters using tempera today are continuing a tradition that dates back to Ancient Greece and Rome.
 Egg tempera emerged as the primary medium in frescoes and illuminated manuscripts during the twelfth century in Europe.
 The technique reached its prime during the Italian Renaissance in which some of the most iconic egg tempera paintings were made, such asThe Last Supper by Leonardo da Vinci, The Birth of Venus by Botticelli, The Transfiguration by Raphael, and many others.
-In Tempera, visitors will get to view a fifteenth-century Renaissance painting, on loan from the Philbrook Museum of Art in Tulsa.

 During the sixteenth century, oil painting was favored over tempera, but iconographers—artists that interpret themes and content of images—continued the ancient practice until it was revived in the twentieth century when American artists looked to Europe for artistic style and technique.